David4796/David4796.github.io/_posts/2018-12-21-weekly-reflection-14.md

 ## Describe your program

-I designed a Program to make the flag of the United kingdom.To be honest I will probably get a grade of 2 or above because I was able to to make the United Kngdom Flag but have yet to be able to find out how to scale it
+I designed a Program to make the flag of the United kingdom.To be honest I will probably get a grade of 2 or above because I was able to to make the United Kngdom Flag and was able to find a way to scale.

 ## Current output